robgon-art/DeepHaiku/README.md

-# **Let's write a Haiku!
-First fire up GPT-J. Then give it a prompt.**
+# **Deep Haiku: Teaching GPT-J to Compose with Syllable Patterns**
-## Generating rhythmic prose after finetuning a large transformer with phonemes
+## How to generate rhythmic prose after fine-tuning a large transformer with phonemes

 By Robert.
 A Gonsalves</br>

 ![image](https://raw.githubusercontent.com/robgon-art/DeepHaiku/main/deep_haiku.jpg)

-You can see my article on Medium.
+You can see my article on [Medium](https://towardsdatascience.com/deep-haiku-teaching-gpt-j-to-compose-with-syllable-patterns-5234bca9701).

 The source code and generated images are released under the [CC BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/).</br>
 ![CC BYC-SA](https://licensebuttons.net/l/by-sa/3.0/88x31.png)